 6. Job Posts

-Back in February, Facebook announced that businesses in the US and Canada are now able to post job openings on their Facebook Page.
+In 2016, Facebook announced their Facebook Jobs feature, allowing businesses in the US and Canada to post job openings on their Facebook Page.

 According to Facebook, candidates can apply directly to job posts on Facebook and their mobile devices.
 Page admins can track all job applications and contact applicants directly through Messenger.
 And as with other Facebook content, you can also boost your job posts to target your audience and improve reach.